[HISTORY: Adopted by the Town Board of the Town of Brookhaven 6-16-1987 by L.L. No. 7-1987. Amendments noted where applicable.]

 Public accessibility to records under the law during normal working hours.

 Searching fees.
-In the event that the request for public records does not indicate such public records in the manner in which such records are maintained in accordance with the law and searching of subsidiary records is required in order to produce such public records, the fee for each search to produce each public record will be $1 per record.
+In the event that the request for public records does not indicate such public records in the manner in which such records are maintained in accordance with the law and searching of subsidiary records is required in order to produce such public records.

 The Freedom of Information Law provides for the exclusion of certain information from records which are made available by the statute in an effort to prevent any unwarranted invasion of personal privacy, such as: